 Remember that you don´t need to wait until summer to make the most of your wardrobe.
 Combine your favourite garments with our best beachwear!

-Whatever you end up doing, remember to be aware that practising responsible shopping only involves changing your habits a bit, but doesn´t mean behaving in a different way, only to be intelligent when making decisions that don´t involve a big effort.
+Whatever you end up doing, remember to be aware that practising responsible shopping doesn't mean behaving in a fundamentally different way, just being smarter when making purchasing decisions.

 Try putting some of these things into practice and you will soon appreciate results.